eth-educators/eth-docker/SETUP.md

   * `sudo ufw allow 30303` will allow traffic for geth to port 30303, both tcp and udp.
   * `sudo ufw allow 3000/tcp` will allow traffic to the Grafana dashboard
   * Nimbus
-    * `sudo ufw allow 19000` will allow Nimbus beacon traffic, both tcp and udp.
+    * `sudo ufw allow 19000` will allow Nimbus beacon traffic, both tcp and udp
   * Lighthouse
     * `sudo ufw allow 9000` will allow Lighthouse beacon traffic, both tcp and udp
   * Prysm
     * `sudo ufw allow 13000/tcp && sudo ufw allow 12000/udp` will allow Prysm beacon traffic
+  * Teku
+    * `sudo ufw allow 9000` will allow Teku beacon traffic, both tcp and udp
+* Check the rules you created and verify that you are allowing SSH.
+You can **lock yourself out** if you don't allow your SSH port in. `allow OpenSSH` is sufficient for the default SSH port.
+  * `sudo ufw show added`
-* Enable the firewall and check the rules you created
+* Enable the firewall and see numbered rules once more
   * `sudo ufw enable`
   * `sudo ufw status numbered`